canon20paul/-Hello-Microverse-project/README.md

 # -Hello-Microverse-project
-"Hello Microverse" project first project Day2

 Hello-Microverse-project
-Description the project.
+First Project excuted on Day2 of the program

 Built With
-Major languages HTML & CSS
+HTML & CSS
-Frameworks
-Technologies used
-Live Demo (if available)
+using Vscode & Github

+Getting Started
+To get a local copy up and running follow these simple example steps.

+Setup
+Install
+Usage
+Deployment

 Authors
 👤 Paul Malongo